achrafelkhnissi/minishell/README.md

 ## Explanation:

-here is an example of how a line is tokenized:
+Here is an example of how a line is tokenized:

 </p>
 <p align="center">